samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 ## Prerequisites

-Building VR experiences in the web starts with building great WebGL (Web Graphics Layer) content.
-WebGL is a browser API that allows us to design 3D graphics on the Web.
+Building virtual-reality (VR) experiences in the web starts with building great WebGL (Web Graphics Layer) content.
+[WebGL is a browser API that allows us to design 3D graphics on the web](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).

-WebGL in itself is a very complex API to use.
-Luckily, libraries like [ThreeJS](https://threejs.org) are available to help us build 3D content fast and easy.
-Thus, basic knowledge of the Threejs library is also required to follow up with this article.
+WebGL by itself is a very complex API to use.
+Luckily, libraries like [ThreeJS](https://threejs.org) are available to help you build 3D content fast and easy.

 ## What we would be building